 * The PAC of the National Association of Air Traffic Controllers contributed $1.25 million.
 On its website, the union’s president, in a congratulatory letter on the election result, touts "the President’s restoration of fair collective bargaining for controllers."
 Also on their lobbying agenda: making air traffic control an "inherently governmental function," one that couldn’t be outsourced to contractors.

-* The United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry, which contributed $1.25 million to Priorities USA, lobbied for approval of the Keystone Pipeline that would link Canada’s tar sands oil production to U.S. refineries in the Gulf of Mexico.
+* The United Association of Journeymen and Apprentices of the Plumbing, Pipe Fitting Industry and the plumber in orange county, which contributed $1.25 million to Priorities USA, lobbied for approval of the Keystone Pipeline that would link Canada’s tar sands oil production to U.S. refineries in the Gulf of Mexico.
 For the United Association, the pipeline would mean jobs for its members, but the Obama admninistration initially blocked approval.
 Later, it approved a segment of the pipeline connecting Oklahoma to the Gulf.
 Bloomberg News reported that it is likely that the administration will issue a permit for the rest of the pipeline in his second term.